StevTobs/Node.js-Express-Open-Access-Course/note.md

 - `os.uptime()` — to return the system uptime, in seconds.

 ### The Node.js `util` core module contains methods specifically designed for these purposes.
-- `types`, which provides methods for runtime type checking in Node.
+- `types`, which provides methods for runtime type checking in Node./ For example
-For example
 ```
 const util = require('util');